Sanzidikawsar/BoobAIs/V1/Python/Tensorflow/Inception-V3/README.md

 6. Live Inception V3 IDC Recognition
 6. Communication with IoT alarm via rules

+## Applications

+BoobAIs is made up of 4 core applications:

+- **Trainer:** A training program that allows you to train your own convulutional neural network for computer vision using your own image.
+- **Evaluator:** An evaluation program for evaluating your model.
+- **Classifier:** A classification program for testing your model on your own testing dataset.
+- **Server/API:** A server that powers a REST Api, providing access to the classifier.
+- **Android App:** An Android app for managing your neural network, uploading new training data and classifying images.

 ## Python Versions

 - Tested in Python 3.5